sirkamar/AROLib/README.md

 indirect base class, while all interfaces inherit from the interface `Interface` directly or otherwise inherit one or more existing interfaces.

-An interface typically includes only “pure virtual”, i.e. abstract, functions but may also include data members, which should be static constants.
-Note that the default access type for all member functions and data members declared in an interface is public.
+An interface typically includes only “pure virtual” (i.e. abstract) functions, but may also include static constant data members. **_Note: It is against the contract of the ARO Library to include concrete member functions or non-static non-constant data members in interface declarations._**

+The default access type for all member functions and data members declared in an interface is public while, the defailt access type for class members is private.
 As a general rule, all public and protected member functions of object classes and interfaces should be declared as virtual functions.

-The general contract of the ARO Library is that all object classes **_must_** inherit (i.e. extend) a single object class but **_may_** inherit (i.e. implement) as many interfaces as necessary or none at all.
+The general contract of the ARO Library is that all object classes **_must_** inherit (i.e. extend) a single object class but **_may_** inherit (i.e. implement) as many interfaces as is necessary or none at all.

 ```cpp
 1.  #include <aro/core.hpp>